Finitely Dependent Insertion Processes: Introduction

-We deduce \cref{thm:main} from a more general result pertaining to weighted graphs.
-In a {\bf weighted graph}, vertices $i$ and $j$ are connected via an edge of weight $w(i,j)\geq 0$.
-A graph has {\bf uniform weight} if for all vertices either $w(i,j)=0$ or $w(i,j)=w$ for some positive constant $w$.
-We extend the insertion algorithm from unweighted graphs to weighted graphs as follows.
-In the unweighted algorithm, we select a uniform pair of $($insertion location, vertex$)$ and condition on the new list of vertices forming a path.
-In the weighted algorithm, we bias the sample according to the product of edge weights formed by inserting the new vertex (see \Cref{section:weighted}).
+If instead we assume that $G$ has property (EC), then the same characterization holds except $G$ may in addition be a disjoint union of one of the above graphs with a collection of isolated vertices. \end{thm}

-At first glance, it appears as if the uniform weight $w$ does not affect the weighted insertion algorithm.
-This is not the case: insertion at the interior of a path incurs a weight of $w^2$, whereas insertion at either end incurs a weight of $w$.
-Thus by modifying $w$, we may favor or penalize endpoint insertion.
-This construction generalizes the end-weighted colorings appearing in \cite[Section 4]{holroyd63}.
-We extend \Cref{thm:main} to the case of uniform weight graphs.
+We deduce \cref{thm:main} from \cref{thm:second}, which is a result about weighted graphs.
+In a {\bf weighted digraph}, an edge from vertex $i$ to vertex $j$ has weight $w(i,j)$.
+There is no assumption that $w(i,j)=w(j,i)$, and a weight of 0 signifies that no edge is present.
+There is a natural extension of the insertion process to the setting of weighted digraphs, provided that the digraph satisfies a natural analogue of property (EC)\footnote{See \cref{section:weighted}; the only difference is that instead of conditioning on the sequence of vertices forming a path, a bias is applied depending on certain edge weights.}.
+In lieu of a precise description of these properties for weighted digraphs, we present the following iterative sampling algorithm for the insertion procedure on weighted digraphs.

-\begin{thm} The insertion algorithm on a uniform weight graph $G$ yields a consistent family of distributions and a $k$-dependent process if and only if $G$ is unweighted and either: $G=K_{r,r,r}$ and $k\geq 2$; or $G=K_{r,r,r,r}$ and $k\geq 1$. \end{thm}
+A weighted digraph is {\bf uniform of weight $w$} if $w(i,j)\in \{0,w\}$ for all vertices $i$ and $j$, and if in addition $w(i,j)=w(j,i)$ and $w(i,i)=0$.
+We remark that uniform weight graphs underly a model of endpoint-weighted insertion introduced in \cite[\S 4]{holroyd63}.

-Building on this result, we obtain information about non-uniform weight graphs as well.
-A weighted graph is {\bf loopless} if $w(i,i)=0$ for all vertices $i$.
+\begin{thm} Consider a finite uniform weight graph $G$ having property (C).
+Then the insertion process associated to $G$ is $k$-dependent if and only if either: $G=K_{r,r,r}$ and $k\geq 2$, or $G=K_{r,r,r,r}$ and $k\geq 1$.

-\begin{thm} Let $G$ be a loopless weighted graph such that the edge weight $w(i,j)$ is strictly positive for all distinct vertices $i$ and $j$.
-Then the insertion algorithm on $G$ is consistent and yields a $k$-dependent process if and only if either: $G=K_3$ and $k\geq 2$; or $G=K_4$ and $k\geq 1$. \end{thm}
+If instead we assume that $G$ has property (EC), then the same characterization holds except $G$ may in addition be a disjoint union of one of the above graphs with a collection of isolated vertices. \end{thm}

-Graph adjacency is one example of a local constraint.
-Does the insertion algorithm yield processes which satisfy more general local constraints?
+\cref{thm:main,thm:second} demonstrate that the requirement of satisfying property (EC) and having a finitely dependent associated insertion process is extremely restrictive on a graph.
+This trend continues beyond the setting of uniform weight graphs.

-We address this question by considering shifts of finite type \cite{MR1369092,holroyd64}.
-A {\bf loopless shift of finite type} is a set of the form
+\begin{thm} Let $G$ be a weighted digraph satisfying property (C) such that $w(i,i)=0$ and $w(i,j)>0$ for all distinct vertices $i$ and $j$.
+Then the insertion process associated to $G$ is $k$-dependent if and only if $G$ is unweighted and either: $G=K_3$ and $k\geq 2$; or $G=K_4$ and $k\geq 1$. \end{thm}